Arianee/docs/docs/ArianeeJSEconomy.md

 sidebar_label: Economy
 ---

-To interact with Arianee Protocol, you need the native cryptotokens (currently POA) and Aria, our token
+To interact with Arianee Protocol, you need the native cryptotokens (currently POA) and Aria, our token.

 ### Request POA
 Ask for POA Faucet and receive 0.05 POA if your wallet is below